 Implement a lead nurturing sequence that is educational in nature.
 Stop selling.
 Add value.
 After you do that, then and only then will you have the right to sell to them.

-Here are 3 lead nurturing examples from Philippine companies you’re probably familiar with.
+Here are 3 lead nurturing examples from companies you can copy.
 I broke down that they did great and what they can further improve on.

 In addition, you might want to review your arsenal as a digital marketer.
 Did you know that there are 12 different types of marketing email you can send?